 Ervin “Magic” Johnson, born August 14th, 1959 is one of America’s most accomplished athletes and businessman.

-Magic has recently decided to step away from the Lakers once again as the President of Basketball Operations.
+Magic decided to step away from the Lakers once again as the President of Basketball Operations.
 Magic noted,

 “I think I had more fun when I was able to be the big brother and the ambassador to everybody,” Johnson said in his farewell address.
 “Thinking about Dwyane Wade retiring and I can’t even tweet it out…can’t be there.
 I was thinking about all those times, all the guys who want me to mentor them or be a part of their lives.
 I can’t even do that, I had more fun on the other side than on this side.
 Because tomorrow I would have to affect somebody’s livelihood and their life.
 I thought about that and said, ‘That’s not fun for me, that’s not who I am.’ “